 First in a three-course survey of physics for science and engineering majors.
 Course presents fundamental principles of mechanics, including motion, Newton’s laws, work, energy, momentum, rotation, and gravity.
 Conceptual development and problem solving have equal emphasis.
-Laboratory work presents methods of experimental and analysis (modeling, errors, graphical analysis, etc.) and prepares students for upper-division research.

 Prerequisite(s): High School physics or equivalent, and MATH 151 or permission of instructor.

 - Use standard laboratory instruments appropriately, based on a sufficient understanding of their function;

 - Measure physical quantities in the laboratory with appropriate attention to minimizing possible sources of random and systematic error;

 - Make reasonable estimates of the uncertainties associated with each measurement;

 - Evaluate a hypothesis in terms of its testability and determine the kind and amount of data required to test it;